-From 2009 to 2017, JAC's well-supported recycling efforts resulted in a 24% average increase in the total cubic yards of recycled materials.
-However, JAC is committed to further improvement in this area and in 2018, JAC sponsored a comprehensive waste audit.
-This audit identified additional ways to improve recycling rates and reduce the Airport's environmental footprint.
-We are looking forward to partnering with NPS and Teton County Integrated Solid Waste and Recycling to further reduce our waste on our Road to Zero Waste Initiative.
+From 2009 to 2017, JAC's well-supported recycling efforts resulted in a 24 percent average increase in the total cubic yards of recycled materials.
+However, JAC is committed to further improvement in this area.
+In 2018, JAC sponsored a comprehensive waste audit to identify additional ways to improve recycling rates and reduce the airport's environmental footprint and is looking forward to further partnering with National Park Service and Teton County Integrated Solid Waste and Recycling to reduce their waste in their Road to Zero Waste Initiative with alternative fuel vehicles.
+The Airport currently operates two plug-in all-electric maintenance vehicles, two propane powered maintenance trucks and has implemented a company-wide anti-idling policy.
+The anti-idling policy, adopted by the Board on March 14, 2012, immediately applied to existing Airport vehicles and was integrated into all new and renewing contracts as of July 1, 2012, for non-Airport vehicles operating at the Airport.
+Vehicle operators are prohibited from idling longer than 5 minutes in any onehour period.
+Exceptions are only allowed to maintain personnel safety.